That’s why your Aspen Dental care team and dental hygienist develop a plan to get your mouth to its best place. It all starts with routine care.

-An essential step to keeping your mouth healthy is to regularly visit your Aspen Dental practice for checkups and ongoing care.
-By doing so, you can help prevent small issues from getting bigger and more expensive.
+To keep your mouth feeling its best, it’s essential to regularly visit your Aspen Dental practice for checkups and ongoing care.
+That way, you can help prevent small issues from getting bigger and more expensive.

 Here’s what you can expect during a typical dental hygienist appointment:

-- Medical history review Tell your hygienist about any changes to your diet or medications as these may impact your treatment and oral health
+Medical history review Tell your hygienist about any changes to your diet or medications.
+These may impact your treatment and oral health

-- Home care instructions Your dental hygienist will review instructions for any additional care that may be needed for your at-home oral care routine
+Home care instructions Your dental hygienist will review instructions for any additional care that you may need for your at-home oral care routine

 Oral cancer screening Depending on your health and risk factors, your dental hygienist may recommend a quick and painless oral cancer screening.
 The exam enables clinicians to detect oral cancers at their earliest stages when they would not visible based upon a visual exam alone.